orzech445/Projects-js/README.md

 - feather icons library

 10. Tooltip
-- show tooltip on mauseover
+- show tooltip on mauseover and click
+- close tooltip on click